SomeOddCodeGuy/SomeOddCodeGuy/README.md

 But as a developer, with the current tech (as of 2025-08), I feel that I can iterate faster and cleaner sitting in between the AI and my code.

+> UPDATE: 2025-09-27
+>
+> I'm no longer on Reddit, which was my main platform since 2023 and where the majority of y'all likely found and/or
+> interacted with me.
+Currently, my tech blog (someoddcodeguy.dev) contains my most important benchmark posts and
+> will contain my future ramblings.
+>
+> Additionally- I've just started using
+> X/Twitter.
+I started the X account way back in 2023 but I never used it until a week or two ago.
+Since the local
+> AI scene, which is all I really interact with, doesn't have much of a presence there, I currently have all of 0
+> followers lol.
+But if you want to see what nonsense I'm up to, you can check one of those 2 spots.

 ## [WilmerAI](https://github.com/SomeOddCodeGuy/WilmerAI)